kubeshark/docs/src/pages/en/install.md

 ## Change the Default Deployment Namespace

-By default Kubeshark installs int eh `default` namespace.
+By default Kubeshark installs in the `default` namespace.
 Use the following methods based on your installation method.

 ### CLI